723 total views, 2 views today

 Take a walk in the 20,000-square-meter rose garden, and you’ll find so many opportunities to take photographs.

 It’s also a perfect place for a date with your partner!
 You can take a sweet break whenever you want and enjoy the beautiful scenery while relaxing in the Everchair.
 Walkthrough a tunnel full of rose scents and enjoy the fragrance of Ever-rose.

-This year, the annual Everland Rose Garden Festival will continue till June 14.
+This year, the annual Everland Rose Garden Festival will continue till June 13 starting from May 14.

 Admission to the park is chargeable – For adults, it is 56,000 won, and for children, 44,000 won.
 Night ticket (after 16:00) charges for adults is 46,000 won, and for children, it is 37,000 won.